Earth science education is a very important science component taught at the middle school, junior high, and senior high level.

 The high school college-preparatory program should provide the basic foundation for majoring in earth science.
 A good background in the natural sciences, social sciences, and well-developed communication skills will be of great value.
 Work experience in any area of the environmental sciences is desirable.

 Students pursuing a BSEd in Earth Science at Ship complete 48 credits of general education, in which they receive a background in the:

 - Social sciences

 - Communication skills

 Majors take courses in earth science, geography, and a variety of natural sciences including biology, chemistry, physics, computer science, and mathematics.
 Students can also combine courses to earn certification in general science and environmental education.

 Computer applications are extremely important in earth science education.
 Computers are used at all educational levels to portray and analyze data.
 A variety of courses, such as geographic information systems and computer mapping are available from the Department of Computer Science and the Department of Geography-Earth Science.

 Careers in Earth Science

 The primary career choice is teaching at the middle school, junior high, or senior high level.
 Opportunities are also available in business, government, and consulting.
 Internships play a major role in helping our graduates choose a career and learn the skills they’ll need to prepare for teaching.

 Students develop a background in geology, meteorology, oceanography, and astronomy.
-Earth-space science education graduates teach courses in earth science, general science, environmental science, and often coordinate school district environmental education programs.
+Earth science education graduates teach courses in earth science, general science, environmental science, and often coordinate school district environmental education programs.